5 - Based on 1 Reviews

 Breakfast and dinner orders are taken in advance to save time; breakfast orders are taken the night before and dinner orders are taken as soon as you arrive at the teahouse.
 Depending on your schedule for the day, your typical day will begin.
 Breakfast is served in your lodge each morning, after which you leave for the next stop.
 A guide will notify the next tea house or lodge of your arrival each day.
 Around noon, you’ll stop for lunch at any nearby lodge on the way.
 You will arrive at your destination shortly after lunch.
 You can unwind or explore the nearby attractions when you arrive.
 You will dine around 7 to 8 pm.

 At high altitudes, we strongly advise drinking hot liquid drinks in addition to fresh vegetable foods and fruit drinks.
-Drink plenty of water, not all a once but regularly at time intervals.
+Drink plenty of water, not all a once but regularly on a time intervals.

 It is best to avoid smoking cigarettes, consuming alcohol, non-vegetarian foods like meat, caffeine-containing foods, hot chocolate, and dairy and cheese products on high-altitude treks.
 These things increase the chances of getting altitude sickness and diarrhea.